open-data-toronto/docker-local-environment/README.md

 To follow the logs for solr only.

-### Help!
-CKAN is not showing any datasets but I know they are there
+### CKAN is not showing any datasets but I know they are there

 Sometimes the solr index goes out of sync with CKAN, and it needs to be rebuilt.
 If this is the case, don't worry!
 Your data is still there.